 Parents of pupils registered at the school are eligible to stand for election as a Parent Governor.
 They are elected by other parents at the school.

-The Headteacher is automatically eligible to be a full member of the Governing Body by virtue of their office.
+The Headteacher is automatically eligible to be a full member of the Governing Board by virtue of their office.
 Both teaching and support staff who are paid to work at the school are eligible to stand as Staff Governors.
 They are elected by other members of the staff at the school.

 Who can be a School Governor?

 Anyone over 18 can be a School Governor – you do not have to be a parent with a child at the school.
-However, every Governing Body includes Parent Governors, and it can be a rewarding way to be involved in your child’s school.
+However, every Governing Board includes Parent Governors, and it can be a rewarding way to be involved in your child’s school.
 The most important qualities for being a Governor are enthusiasm, commitment and an interest in education.
 You do not need teaching experience, but it is useful to bring skills from other areas of your life.